Tall Ship Sailing the Outer Hebrides & St Kilda

-Sail to the Outer Hebrides, Shiant Islands and remote St Kilda on tall ship Blue Clipper.
+Sail to the Outer Hebrides, Shiant Islands and remote UNESCO world heritage site of St Kilda on tall ship Blue Clipper.

 Your adventure sailing holiday on tall ship Blue Clipper begins in the Scottish port town of Oban.
 Sitting on the West Coast of Scotland, Oban is the perfect joining location to discover the breath-taking world of the Outer Hebrides, the Shiant islands and remote St Kilda.